mjhasbach/jquery-varToDOM/readme.md

   * string|number|boolean|array|object `var` - The variable to be rendered
   * number `indentation` - (Optional) The initial indentation level.
 Defaults to 0.
   * number `indentationPadding` - (Optional) The amount of padding per indentation.
 Defaults to 20px.
-  * number `valPadding` - (Optional) The amount of padding in between each key and value.
+  * number `keyValPadding` - (Optional) The amount of padding in between each key and value.
 Defaults to 10px.
   * function `onComplete` - (Optional) A function to be executed after the variable is rendered

 __Example__